Alcoholism by Country Statistics

 Its populace, in general, used 14.4 litres a year, more than 1.5 times higher than people in the US.

-While the government of Belarus was quick to refute and contradict the reports published by the World Health Organization (WHO), national anti-alcohol moves were implemented with anticipation of reducing the level of use of pure alcohol per person in this country.
+While the government of Belarus was quick to refute and contradict the reports published by the WHO, national anti-alcohol moves were implemented with anticipation of reducing the level of use of pure alcohol per person in this country.

 Russia, on the other hand, is renowned for its heavy use of vodka.
 It consumed an average of almost 11.5 litres of alcohol a year, not more than the average of 5 other regions.
 The drinking patterns of Russians are well known and you would think that they would be number one.